-When choosing a car subwoofer, you will find three popular types of bass boxes, but what are the real differences between them?
+When choosing a car subwoofer, you will find three popular types of bass boxes, but what are the differences between them?

-Thanks to the construction that makes sound punchier, you will not hear any “extra” unwanted sounds like a bass reflex.
+Thanks to the construction that makes the sound punchier, you will not hear any “extra” unwanted sounds like a bass reflex.

-The only way to “tune” a sealed box is to change its size for the same speaker, which means you can actually manipulate the responses of the same speaker after placing it in the different boxes.
+The only way to “tune” a sealed box is to change its size for the same speaker, which means you can manipulate the responses of the same speaker after placing it in different boxes.